[ cassette - portfolio ] [ about me ]

-hi! i'm Cassette, i'm a graphics, programming, and graphics programming lover, currently studying games programming at Staffordshire University. i did my first year in games design and programming, but i've switched to just programming for my second year to focus on graphics programming more.
+hi! i'm Cassette, i'm a graphics programmer and technical artist currently studying games programming at Staffordshire University. i did my first year in games design and programming, but switched to just programming for my second year to focus on computer graphics. i'm now in my third year, and doing my dissertation looking at isosurface extraction, specifically marching tetrahedra (it's really fun).

-my primary interest in rendering and graphics really crystallised in my gap year, where i took a drawing foundation course and developed my art skills in the 3D software Blender and 2D Inkscape, as well as my game development skills.
+my primary interest in rendering and graphics really crystallised in my gap year, where i took a drawing foundation course and developed my art skills in Blender and Inkscape, as well as my game development skills.

 since then i've become fascinated by 3D and 2D graphics, the mathematics and algorithms that drive them, and the technical side of digital art and videogames.